 Shows the average fuel economy since the last reset.
-Average Fuel Economy can be reset by pushing and holding the RIGHT arrow button (as prompted in the EVIC display).
+Average fuel economy can be reset by pushing and holding the right arrow button (as prompted in the instrument cluster display).
 Upon reset, the history information will be erased, and the averaging will continue from the last fuel average reading before the reset.